foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

     And I visit my cart
     Next to each item in my cart
-    I see a button or link to increment the count of items I want to purchase I cannot increment the count beyond the merchant's inventory size
+    I see a button or link to increment the count of items I want to purchase I cannot increment the count beyond the item's inventory size

 [decrease-cart-item-quantity]
 title: Decreasing Item Quantity from Cart